 The Company's principal asset is the El Oro gold-silver property located in the States of Mexico and Michoacán, Mexico (the "El Oro Property").
-As of May 1, 2012, the Company had earned a 70% undivided interest in the El Oro property.
+As of May 1, 2012, the Company had earned a 70% undivided interest in the El Oro Property.
 On October 22, 2013, in accordance with the Joint Venture Agreement, a 12 month work program with budget was proposed to Goldcorp.
 However, this proposal included drilling which required completion of current data compilation and 3D modeling to delineate drill targets.
 On February 20, 2013 Goldcorp S.A. de C.V. ("Goldcorp Mexico") formerly Luismin S.A. de C.V., advised that they would decline to participate in the proposed work program.
 Various discussions were held with Goldcorp regarding their ongoing interest in the project and it was decided that the necessary work to justify drilling should be completed before proposing a new budget to Goldcorp.
 Under the Letter Agreement, any failure by a participant to elect to contribute to an approved work program that is completed to at least 80% of the budgeted exploration expenditures will result in the dilution of the non-contributing participant's interest in the El Oro Property.

-The Company has recently acquired (June 12, 2013) the rights for access and processing Tailing deposits located in the town of El Oro de Hidalgo Mexico.
-The agreement allows the Company a one year period to carry out test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions upon signing the Agreement and monthly contributions starting 30 days after signing the Agreement.
-The contributions will be used to fund Social projects.
+On June 12, 2013, the Company acquired from the municipality of El Oro, rights for processing four tailing deposits located in the town of El Oro de Hidalgo in Mexico.
+This agreement allows the Company to carry out test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions upon signing and monthly contributions starting 30 days after signing.
 If Candente Gold decides to enter into the reprocessing and the reclamation phase (Phase II), then a Net Profits Interest ("NPI") of 8% will be paid to the municipality of Hidalgo during the period of operation.

-In addition to the El Oro Property, the Company holds a 100% interest in the Tres Marias, Fredito, Lunahuana, Oro Queropalca and Alto Dorado/Toril properties in Peru.
+In addition to the El Oro Property, the Company holds a 100% interest in the Tres Marias, Lunahuana, Oro Queropalca and Alto Dorado/Toril properties in Peru.
 See "General Development of the Business - Three Year History" and "Description of the Business - Mineral Exploration Projects" for further information on the Company's assets.